Denidu/CodeCrunch-Better-You/README.md

-# Better You Finess App
+# Better You Fitness App

 # Introduction.
 **BetterYou** is designed to provide personalized workout plans to individuals with physical disabilities who use a wheelchair for mobility.
 This application uses machine learning algorithms to analyze user data, including the user's physical abilities and limitations, as well as their fitness goals.